-The absence of wind effects in our data is particularly striking given that mean maximum wind speeds (2.2 m/s, SD = 1.4) frequently exceeded the proposed threshold.
-If the disruptive wind hypothesis were valid, we should have observed a clear signal: transitions from aggregated butterflies to zero butterflies, as strictly predicted by the hypothesis.
-Instead, we observed no change, small changes, or even positive changes in butterfly abundance at wind speeds six times the proposed threshold.
+The absence of wind effects in our data is particularly striking given that observed mean maximum wind speeds (2.2 m/s, SD = 1.4) frequently exceeded the proposed threshold.
+If the disruptive wind hypothesis were valid, we should have observed a clear signal: transitions from aggregated butterflies to zero butterflies, as strictly predicted by the disruptive wind hypothesis.
+Instead, we observed no change, small changes, or even positive changes in butterfly abundance at wind speeds six times the proposed disruption threshold.

-Importantly, our analysis had adequate statistical power to detect biologically meaningful wind effects.
-Power analysis demonstrated 87.5% power to detect moderate effect sizes (0.15 standard deviations) and 98.5% power for larger effects (0.20 standard deviations).
-Among our 48 candidate models, wind appeared in only one of the top five models (M24), where it showed little evidence of an effect (p = 0.218) and resulted in substantially poorer model performance compared to the best model (ΔAIC = 6.2, capturing only 4% of model weight).
+Importantly, our power analysis demonstrated 87.5% power to detect moderate effect sizes (0.15 standard deviations) and 98.5% power for larger effects (0.20 standard deviations), while wind appeared in only one of the top five models (M24).
+In that model wind showed little evidence of an effect (p = 0.218) and resulted in substantially poorer model performance compared to the best model (ΔAIC = 6.2, capturing only 4% of model weight).
 This weak wind signal, combined with our high statistical power, allows us to rule out all but very small wind effects.
 Given that the disruptive wind hypothesis predicts complete cluster abandonment above threshold speeds, a large effect by any measure, our failure to detect such patterns provides strong evidence against the hypothesis rather than merely absence of evidence.